 2 How fire service performance is monitored

 Overview and scrutiny of the fire service is the responsibility of the Fire & Rescue Service Scrutiny Committee (FRSSC).
-Fire service matters, including performance data, are considered at committee meetings, which can view online.
+Fire service matters, including performance data, are considered at committee meetings, which you can view online.

 3 Our core code of ethics